grantzeng/data-structures-and-algorithms/README.md

 - Graph representations
 - (More exotic data structures that might turn up e.g. B-trees etc, but these are not priority)

 Algorithms:
 - Practical:
-    - start with sorting, CLRS Ch2
+    - start with sorting, CLRS Ch2 has a breakdown of how analysis/design of algorithms apparently happens
 - Theoretical:
     - revise Landau notation + solving recurrences